e271828e/Flight.jl/docs/notes/design/framework_spec.md

 analytically known to the caller (trim's `α_filt = α_a`: α is a *decision variable* — the value is known above, not computable below) or an equilibrium constraint, i.e. a job for the trim service, not for init.
+"Caller-computable" reaches past closed-form knowledge to **environment queries**: a condition needing one constructs the same handle the sweep will produce — through [§4.4](#44-function-valued-signals-environment-access)'s value-level constructor, applied to the same values its `baseline` writes into the environment component's slots, or, in a rig where the handle itself is a root slot value, by simply holding the value it wrote there — and then calls the same query function the consuming component calls.
+One implementation of the field math, evaluated one level up: no pre-sweep, no new mechanism.
+And where closed-form enforcement of a target is not wanted at all, the second escape already covers the case — promote the eliminated state coordinates to decision variables and enforce the targets as residuals on swept outputs, which needs no environment access at condition time whatsoever.

 ### 14.2 Fragment composition: locality without schema